posterhusky/FarkleBot/readme.md

 # Farkle bot

 Welcome to the Farkle Discord Bot!
 This bot is designed to replicate the popular board game Farkle, where players roll dice to score points and try to reach a winning score before their opponents.
+The bot is supposed to be used in the [official discord server](https://discord.gg/Q3JWsayfSp).

 ## How to play farkle